Prism: Efficient Test-Time Scaling via Hierarchical Search and Self-Verification for Discrete Diffusion Language Models: Experiments

 \subsection{Hyperparameter Analysis}

-We study the sensitivity of \ours to key hyperparameters in Hierarchical Trajectory Search (HTS) and Self-Verified Feedback (SVF) in Fig.~\ref{fig:ours_strategy_humaneval}.
-We present detailed analyses on HumanEval, GSM8K, Math-500 and MBPP using LLaDA 8B Instruct under the same inference setup in Appendix~\ref{app:ablation}.
+We study the sensitivity of \ours to key hyperparameters in Hierarchical Trajectory Search (HTS) and Self-Verified Feedback (SVF) and present detailed analyses on HumanEval, GSM8K, Math-500 and MBPP using LLaDA 8B Instruct under the same inference setup in Appendix~\ref{app:ablation}.